GENI-NSF/geni-tools/README-omni.txt

 For use with AM API v3+ only.
 For AM API v1 and v2 use `createsliver`.

-Allocate resources as described in the request RSpec file name argument to a slice URN generated from the named slice name (or with the named URN).
+Allocate resources, as described in the request RSpec file name argument, to a slice URN generated from the provided slice name (or with the provided URN, if supplied instead of slice name).
 On success, one or more slivers are allocated, containing resources satisfying the request, and assigned to the given slice.

 Sample usage:
  * Basic allocation of resources at one AM into myslice `omni.py -V 3 -a http://myaggregate/url allocate myslice my-request-rspec.xml`

- * Allocate resources into 2 AMs, requesting a specific sliver end time, save results into specificly named files that include an AM name calculated from the AM URL, using the slice credential saved in the given file `omni.py -V3 -a http://myaggregate/url -a http://myother/aggregate --end-time 20120909 -o
+ * Allocate resources on two AMs, requesting a specific sliver end time, saving results into specifically named files (that include an AM name calculated from the AM URL),and using the slice credential saved in the given file:
+   `omni.py -V3 -a http://myaggregate/url -a http://myother/aggregate
+   	       --end-time 20120909 \
-	       --outputfile myslice-manifest-%a.json \
+	       -o --outputfile myslice-manifest-%a.json \
 	       --slicecredfile mysaved-myslice-slicecred.xml \
 	       allocate myslice my-request-rspec.xml`

-Clients must `Renew` or `Provision` slivers before the expiration time (given in the return struct), or the aggregate will automatically Delete them.
+Clients must `renew` or `provision` slivers before the expiration time (given in the struct returned from `allocate`), or the aggregate will automatically delete them.

 Slice name could be a full URN, but is usually just the slice name portion.
-Note that PLC Web UI lists slices as <site name>_<slice name>
+Note that the PLC Web UI lists slices as <site name>_<slice name>
 (e.g. bbn_myslice), and we want only the slice name part here (e.g. myslice).

 Slice credential is usually retrieved from the Slice Authority.
 But with the `--slicecredfile` option it is read from that file, if it exists.

 Aggregates queried:
- - Each URL given in an `-a` argument or URL listed under that given nickname in omni_config, if provided, ELSE
+ - Each URL given in an `-a` argument or URL listed under the given nickname in omni_config, if provided, ELSE
  - List of URLs given in omni_config aggregates option, if provided, ELSE
  - List of URNs and URLs provided by the selected clearinghouse